European Union Emissions Trading System: Verified emissions

 Verified emissions showed a net increase over the first phase of the scheme.
 For the countries for which data was available, emissions increased by 1.9% between 2005 and 2007 (at the time all 27 member states minus Romania, Bulgaria, and Malta).

 Consequently, observers accused national governments of abusing the system under industry pressure, and urged far stricter caps in the second phase (2008–2012).
 This led to a stricter regime in the second phase.

 Phase II 2008–12

 Scope

 The second phase (2008–12) expanded the scope of the scheme significantly.
 In 2007, three non-EU members, Norway, Iceland, and Liechtenstein joined the scheme.
 The EU's "Linking Directive" introduced the CDM and JI credits.
 Although this was a theoretical possibility in phase I, the over-allocation of permits combined with the inability to bank them for use in the second phase meant it was not taken up.

+During Phases I and II, allowances for emissions have typically been given free to firms, which has resulted in them getting windfall profits.
+Ellerman and Buchner (2008) suggested that during its first two years in operation, the EU-ETS turned an expected increase in emissions of 1–2% per year into a small absolute decline.
+Grubb et al. (2009) suggested that a reasonable estimate for the emissions cut achieved during its first two years of operation was 50–100 MtCO2 per year, or 2.5–5%.

 On 27 April 2012, the European Commission announced the full activation of the EU Emissions Trading System single registry.
 The full activation process included the migration of over 30,000 EU ETS accounts from national registries.
 The European Commission further stated that the single registry to be activated in June will not contain all the required functionalities for phase III of the EU ETS.

+Phase II saw some tightening, but the use of JI and CDM offsets was allowed, with the result that no reductions in the EU will be required to meet the Phase II cap.
+For Phase II, the cap is expected to result in an emissions reduction in 2010 of about 2.4% compared to expected emissions without the cap (business-as-usual emissions).